EternalllZM/rtd-codz/docs/source/server_info.rst

 So you want to apply for Staff.
 It's good that you got this far, because you will be required to read and understand the mechanics of the server in-depth.
 The Moderator position is not one of ease and will require critical thinking, reading, and listening skills.
 In order to apply, you must meet the following requirements:

-    • Minimum 18+ years of age and fluent in English.\n
+    • Minimum 18+ years of age and fluent in English.
-    • Must work well within a team and remain composed during conflict.\n
+    • Must work well within a team and remain composed during conflict.
-    • Understand the rules in-depth.\n
+    • Understand the rules in-depth.
-    • Frequent activity within the server both text and voice as well as being a member for at least a month.\n
+    • Frequent activity within the server both text and voice.
+    • Must be a member for at least a month.
-    • Must have none or minimal warnings within the server, may not be previously banned.\n
+    • Must have none or minimal warnings within the server, may not be previously banned.
     • Know the server well enough to direct users to proper resources. (ex.
-How do I add roles?)\n
+How do I add roles?)
-    • Must have 2FA (two-factor authentication) enabled on your account.\n
+    • Must have 2FA (two-factor authentication) enabled on your account.
-    • Must be an active listener and can take criticism well.\n
+    • Must be an active listener and can take criticism well.
-    • Must have a good reputation with the rest of the staff team.\n
+    • Must have a good reputation with the rest of the staff team.
-    • Must have a working, good quality microphone.\n
+    • Must have a working, good quality microphone.

 .. important::
     :ref:`As you will be moderating (and potentially eventually managing) at multi-ten thousand community, your account must be secured and in great standing.